 Cold frame gardening is an easy way to extend the homegrown harvest into late fall and winter.
 A cold frame is just a box with a clear top.
-It’s unheated, but captures solar energy and shelters crops from the elements – cold temperatures, wind, ice, and snow.
+It’s unheated, but captures solar energy and shelters crops from the elements – cold temperatures, frost, wind, ice, and snow.
 You don’t need a large garden to accommodate a cold frame.
 Even a small, urban garden will benefit from this simple structure and allow you to extend the growing season.
 In my books, The Year Round Vegetable Gardener and Growing Under Cover, I offer a lot of tips and ideas for gardening with cold frames.
 Here are a few of my favourites…

 5 tips to successful cold frame gardening:

 1 – Pick the right site – To get the most out of your cold frame, you’ll need to pick the right spot.
 Look for a site that offers full sunlight and shelter from prevailing winds, and face the frame towards the south.
 You can place it against a house, deck, shed, garage, greenhouse, or allow it to stand free in the garden.
 My frames are free-standing structures but I do pile straw bales or bags of leaves on the north side for added winter insulation.

 2 – Choose your materials wisely – The box of a cold frame can be made from many materials; wood, polycarbonate, straw bales, bricks, and so on.
 I’ve found that material selection can play a large role in successful cold frame gardening.
 For example, many gardener centres sell frames made with polycarbonate sides and tops.
 These are great in spring and fall, but in my region, they aren’t insulating enough to shelter salad greens throughout winter.
 Instead, I’ve gotten great results from cold frames built with wood and topped with polycarbonate.